 4. Kid Sloganeering

-Vinod Chopra shows a young boy talking of building a temple and sloganeering against the Mosque.
+Vinod Chopra shows a young boy talking about building a temple and sloganeering against the Mosque.
 The clearly depicts that young KP boys were getting somewhat radicalized in the Jammu camps until a noble soul – Shiv Kumar steps in and counsels the students.

-However, till this date, there is not even a single case of a retaliatory attack / malicious campaign by a Kashmir Pandit on a fellow Muslim as KP’s only focussed in educating their children rather than inciting violence and hate.
+However, to this date, there is not even a single case of a retaliatory attack / malicious campaign by a Kashmir Pandit on a fellow Muslim as KP’s only focussed in educating their children rather than inciting violence and hate.

 As SK Koul writes, despite facing the brunt of Islamic terrorism, the Kashmiri Hindu community remained an embodiment of patience, tolerance and perseverance.
 This community neither resorted to crime nor begged anyone for alms and neither retaliated against fellow Kashmiris, despite all the savagenesses.

 We tolerated hardships and worked hard for our livelihood.
 We managed to educate our children and prepare them for the battle of life by picking up books and not stones or guns.